Walgreens The Thread

 There's no cure for neuropathy, and while treatments can help ease uncomfortable symptoms, there are ways to reduce your risk of developing neuropathy and foot problems in the first place.
 Keep your blood sugar in your target range as much as possible and take special care of your feet.
 Your healthcare provider may recommend that you see a podiatrist (foot care doctor) to stay on top of your foot health.
 They may also suggest you take these actions to protect your feet:

 • Check your feet each day.
-Alert your healthcare provider if you have sores, blisters or cuts that don't heal, a callus with dried blood inside, a foot infection that becomes black or foul-smelling or red, warm or painful skin.
+Alert your healthcare provider if you have sores, redness, cracks, ingrown toenails, plantar warts, athlete’s foot, blisters or cuts that don't heal, a callus with dried blood inside, a foot infection that becomes black or foul-smelling or red, warm or painful skin.
 These could be signs of more serious issues, and prompt treatment may keep your problem from getting worse.

 • Wear socks and shoes at all times.
 Choose comfortable socks and shoes that fit well to protect your feet from objects that can harm them.
+You can look for the American Podiatrist Medical Association (APMA) seal of approval, which means the product promotes foot health.
 Always check the insides of your shoes before putting them on to make sure they're smooth and free of debris and other objects.
 Try not to walk around barefoot.
+It’s important to choose shoes that fit properly and do not rub your feet when you walk.
+Shoes and inserts made specifically for people with diabetes are available.
+They feature additional support, stretchy and breathable materials, and wider toe boxes.
+These can be prescribed by your healthcare provider.

 • Wash your feet every day with soap and warm water.
-Then dry your feet well, apply a thin coat of lotion, cream or petroleum jelly only on the tops and bottoms of your feet (do not apply it between your toes), and put cornstarch or talcum powder between your toes.
+Then dry your feet well, especially between your toes.
+Apply a thin coat of lotion, cream or petroleum jelly only on the tops and bottoms of your feet (do not apply it between your toes).
+Put cornstarch or talcum powder between your toes.
 Skin between the toes is often moist, but powder can keep the skin dry, which can help lower the chance of infections.

 • Care for your toenails.
 If you can see, reach and feel your feet, trim your toenails regularly.
 Use toenail clippers and trim your toenails straight across, then gently smooth each nail with a non-sharp nail file or emery board.
 Ask your podiatrist to trim your toenails if you cannot see, feel or reach your feet, you have thickened or yellow toenails, or your nails curve and appear to grow into your skin.